prahveent/sql-mcp-server/README.md

 DB_PORT=1433
 ```

-## Building and Testing

-1. Make changes to your tools
-2. Run `npm run build` to compile
-3. The server will automatically load your tools on startup

 ## Using with VS Code

 You can configure the MCP server to run within VS Code by following these steps: